-Update 2012: In 2009 I had the pleasant surprise of catching a Norman Foote performance at the Duncan Cowichan Summer Festival on Vancouver Island.
+UPDATE 2019: You just never know where Norman Foote is going to pop up.
+This year he will be touring all around the West, from Yellowknife down to California - entertaining kids of all ages.
+(See below for a link to his webside and schedule.)
+In 2009 I had the pleasant surprise of catching a Norman Foote performance at the Duncan Cowichan Summer Festival on Vancouver Island.
 I really enjoyed it and had a great time singing along, doing actions and being like a kid myself.
 Norman has a great way with the audience - the result is laughter, song and participation from both kids and grown-ups.
 A special treat was his recent creation and Juno winner "Love My New Shirt".
 All his lyrics are fantastic and really great fun!
 His jokes?
 Perfect for all ages!
 He has the audience in the palm of his hands as songs, jokes and stories roll out of him so naturally.
 A wonderful act and highly recommended!

-2003: Norman Foote, Canadian children’s entertainer not only
+ARTICLE INTRO 2003: Norman Foote, Canadian children’s entertainer not only

 has children (and grown-ups) laughing, he has symphonies laughing.
 Norman Foote

 is in demand.
 He was packing his bags ready to fly to a US city

 when this interview was conducted for the Vancouver Island Symphony’s

 “Super Kids Special”.